yvonne0711/sales-tracker/README.md

    - Product Name
    - Desired Price

-2. Every few minutes, the scraper Lambdas checks the current price.
+2. Every three minutes, the scraper Lambdas checks the current price.

 3. Any change in price is recorded in the database, and if the price reaches the desired price or lower, users are immediately notified via email